-Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam.
-Prostate Specific Antigen (PSA) test.
-There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Services that are covered for you What you must pay when you get these services In-Network Prostate cancer screening exams There no coinsurance, copayment, or deductible for For men age 50 and older, covered services include the following an annual PSA test. once every 12 months: • Digital rectal exam.
+You must use network providers. • Prostate Specific Antigen (PSA) test.
+Out-of-Network 35% coinsurance.
+Prosthetic devices and related supplies In-Network 20% coinsurance for Devices (other than dental) that replace all or part of a body part or Medicare-covered medical function.
+These include, but are not limited to: colostomy bags and supplies related to prosthetics, supplies directly related to colostomy care, pacemakers, braces, splints, and other devices. prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies You must use network related to prosthetic devices, and repair and/or replacement of providers. prosthetic devices.
+Also includes some coverage following Out-of-Network cataract removal or cataract surgery - see "Vision Care" later in 35% coinsurance. this section for more detail.
 Prior authorization is not needed for prosthetic devices and related supplies when the member uses an in-network provider.
-If a member chooses a device or supply from a vendor who is not in the network, then the member must first receive a prior authorization from the health plan for the device or supply to be covered.
-20% coinsurance for Medicare-covered prosthetic devices.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-You need a prior authorization to go to network hospitals and certain doctors, including specialists for certain services. \$0 copay for Medicare-covered pulmonary rehabilitation services.
+If a member chooses a device or supply from a vendor who is not in the network, then the member must first receive a prior